Protecting AWS Access with SGNL

 • A SGNL User Account with Admin privileges

-• At least 1 Okta system of record integrated to SGNL, containing principals and (optionally) assets that will be evaluated in access evaluations
+• At least 1 system of record integrated to SGNL (matching your Identity Provider), containing principals and (optionally) assets that will be evaluated in access evaluations

 • (Optional) 1 or more policies that you want assigned to the integration